zhirafovod/btcp/README.md

 REQUIREMENTS
 -----------

-Tested to work with Debian Wheezy (7.0), can be deployed using chef or from Debian package.
+Tested to work with Debian Wheezy (7.0), can be deployed using OpsCode Chef or from Debian package.

 DEPLOYMENT
 -----------